gunthercox/ChatterBot/readme.md

 chatbot = SocialBot(log_directory=log_dir, twitter=TWITTER)
 ```
-The example keys shown in the example are invalid and will not work.
+The keys shown in the example are invalid and will not work.
 You will need to generate your own keys for using any api.
 To use this feature you will need to register your app on
 https://dev.twitter.com/apps to get the token and secret keys.